Lucky Bamboo: Water vs. Potting Soil for Optimal Health

 General Problems

-Growth in water comes with its own set of problems, which includes:
+However, growth in water as produced its own set of challenges;

 Growing Lucky Bamboo in Soil